MotusWTS/sensorgnome-guide-v1/build.md

 ![image](.gitbook/assets/finished_sg.jpg)

-*A finished Sensorgnome, ready to be deployed.*
+*A finished SensorGnome, ready to be deployed.*

 ## Assembling the GPS HAT